-I have to admit a few years ago I thought these guys were a bit of a cowboy start-up without much chance of success, wrong was I!
-Dreamstime was a little later on the scene (2004) than some of the other major microstock sites but has now made up any ground that might have lost them, adding 2 million images to their collection in the 12 months preceding Nov 2008.
+I have to admit a few years ago (2006) I thought these guys were a bit of a cowboy start-up without much chance of success, wrong was I!
+Dreamstime was a little later on the scene (2004) than some of the other major microstock sites but has now made up any ground that might have lost them, with more than 49 million images as of Nov 2016.

-Commission rates on dreamstime are tiered according to how popular an image is.
-Popular images earn 50% commission reducing down to 30% for less popular 'Level 1' images.
-Despite the change from the previous 50% flat rate this still offers one of the best commission rates for microstock photographers whose photos sell frequently.
-Exclusive photos from non-exclusive photographers attract an extra 3-5%.
+Royalty rates on dreamstime are tiered according to how popular an image is.
+Popular images earn 45% royalty reducing down to 20% for less popular 'Level 0' images.
+Despite the change from the previous 50% flat rate this still offers one of the best royalty rates for microstock photographers whose photos sell frequently.
+Exclusive photos from non-exclusive photographers attract an extra 2-5.5%.
 Exclusive photographers are always rewarded 60% royalty on sales and $0.20 for each new accepted image.

 Conclusion

-I recommend this site to upload your whole image portfolio to, it should be included in your top four.
-They offer an excellent commission level, multiple language and European sales office base provides additional spread to your image portfolio.
+I recommend this site to upload your whole image portfolio to, it should be included in your top five.
+They offer an excellent royalty rate to volume sellers, multiple language and European sales office base provides additional spread to your image portfolio.
+Dreamstime does appear to have been struggling over the past couple of years with competition growing and being ovetraken by canstockphoto but they continue to work well for me, just behind Fotoila in my 2015 earnings comparison.

 Dreamstime